karkevin/Buddyget/README.md

 - every time an item is post/put/delete, update the family collection with prices.

 - toggle between register page and app page using `isAuthenticated`.

+**Add user**:

+- add to user collection
+- add `group` to the groups collection
+- push the `user` to the `group` field for list of users
+- if the # of users exceeds 2, add to the transactions in `group` field

+**Add item**:

+- divide the price by number of users in the group
+- `group`: update the `transactions` field in `group` document by the difference of the value with the divided price.
+- add to

+Register

+1. prompt user to add family (must include more than 2 users)
+2. users can be authenticated, then add/update/remove items.
+3. new users can be added to the family (push to transactions the new user with existing users)

+- one way embedding: since num(users) << num(items), use one way embedding where you store users in items.

+user functionality:

+- register user (done!)
+- delete user

+group functionality:

+- post (make a group when registering) (done!)
+- get group (get transactions) (done!)
+- put (update transactions)
+- put 2 (delete/add user)

+item functionality:

+- post: add item -> sends put request to group
+- put: update item -> sends put request to group
+- delete: -> sends put request to group

+transactions functionality:

+- get: get all transactions
+-